 If you’re looking to get some work done, planning for recovery time is crucial.
 For procedures like breast augmentations, arm lifts, and liposuction, doctors recommend taking a week off from work.
 More involved surgeries, like tummy tucks and body lifts, may put you out of your job for up to a month, says David B. Reath, M.D.

 A good rule of thumb is to always plan for more time off than you think you’ll need.
-This is particularly true if you work a physical job.
-And if you’re getting facial plastic surgery, you should take extra time for the bruising and swelling to reduce.

 And certain surgeries are incredibly dangerous

 Thanks to medical advancements, it’s safer than ever to undergo cosmetic surgery.
 But that doesn’t mean you shouldn’t know the risks.
 A body lift, for example, is one of the riskiest procedures because multiple plastic surgeries occur at once.
 Lifting the belly, thighs, buttocks, and genitals all at once means you’re under anesthesia for hours on end, which can impede recovery.

 Liposuction also comes with a laundry list of risks, like possible perforations in the stomach wall and blood clots.
 And facial reconstruction, particularly around the jaw area, are extremely complex, making them difficult to perform.